IStock

 Amelie

 Phillipa Soo is headlining the Broadway adaptation of the French film classic Amelie.
-The New York Times' Daily 360 has a clip from the stage of Amelie where you can ride along on a carousel as Soo belts out a song about mustering up courage or stand right next to her as she looks out her window longingly.
-This is a view you won't get even when you actually make is to the audience.
+The New York Times Daily 360 has a clip from the stage of Amelie, in which you can ride along on a carousel as Soo belts out a song about mustering up courage or stand right next to her as she looks out her window longingly.
+This is a view you won't get even when you actually make it to the audience.

-However, the fact is the elements that turn theater in art, are also the ones that can only be experienced by those who have proximity to the theater, the time to travel to Broadway, and of course the funds.
+However, the fact is that the elements that turn the theater into art can only be experienced by those who are close to the theater, have the time to travel to Broadway, and, of course, the funds.
 But just as virtual reality is opening the door to experiences mere mortals could never hope to have (driving like Mad Max or shrinking to swim inside a human cell), the technology is also allowing people to view real events that they may not be able to attend.

 -Charline Jao last wrote about the Huawei Watch 2 for GearBrain.